danStich/penPass/README.md

 `tests/` Includes package tests for default parameter accuracy conducted on package build

 ## Getting started
-There are two primary user-facing functions within the `dia` package.
+There are two primary user-facing functions within the `penPass` package.
 The `run_one_year()` function can be called within an Rscript to run the penPass model using default or user-defined inputs for a single year.
 The `penPass_shiny()`function launches a graphical user interface (GUI) that opens in a web browser and is written with the `shiny` package.
 The former provides functionality for large-scale simulation studies in R whereas the latter provides and intuitive interface for running smaller numbers of management scenarios.

 ### `run_one_year()`
 The `run_one_year()` function provides the primary user-facing function for the `penPass`package.
 The purpose of the function is to run the PenPass analysis for a selected year (1970-2020).
 The output of this function is a numerical vector containing number of smolts reaching the ocean.
 All default argument values (model inputs) are based on the most-recent version of the NOAA PenPass Excel-based model (Stevens et al. 2019).